nemercer/CS3203_Midterm/README.md

 arise.

 ## Professional Issues
-1. **Accept and provide appropriate professional review.** The Yo app is one that is easily availabe through the different app stores on different devices.
+1. **Accept and provide appropriate professional review.** The Yo app is one that is easily available through different app stores on different devices.
 Because of this users and other professionals are easily able to contact the creators and give them their feedback on the Yo app.
 It is in the professional responsibility of the developers to look at this feedback and take it into account when updating their app.
 If a new feature, such as the Yo priority, were to be unpleasing to the users, the developers should be professional and take